MitchellTesla/Cardano-SCK/README.md

 </p>
 It includes a Cardano Node.(README.rst)

-The core component used to participate in the Cardano decentralized blockchain.
+Which is a core component used to participate in the Cardano decentralized blockchain.
 This is an experimental repository under active research and development for the KEVM.
 Notice: (Some Missing files and repos) (WIP) work in progress.